-The remuneration of the Supervisory Board is set out in Section 14 of Instone Real Estate Group SE's Articles of Association and is designed as a purely fixed remuneration.
+The remuneration of the Supervisory Board is set out in Section 14 of Instone Real Estate Group SE's articles of association and is designed as a purely fixed remuneration.

-On 9 June 2021, the Annual General Meeting of Instone Real Estate Group AG approved the proposal to approve the system for the remuneration of the members of the Supervisory Board, together with a resolution to amend the Articles of Association of Instone Real Estate Group SE, with a majority of 99.05% of the votes cast.
+On 9 June 2021, the Annual General Meeting of Instone Real Estate Group AG approved the proposal to approve the system for the remuneration of the members of the Supervisory Board, together with a resolution to amend the articles of association of Instone Real Estate Group SE, with a majority of 99.05% of the votes cast.

 According to the remuneration system approved by the Annual General Meeting, Supervisory Board members receive a fixed annual remuneration of €75.0 thousand.
-The Chairman of the Supervisory Board receives double and the Deputy Chairman one and a half times the remuneration.
-Members of the Audit Committee receive an additional remuneration in the amount of €15.0 thousand whilst members of the Compensation and Nomination Committees shall each receive an additional €7.5 thousand per financial year.
+The Chair of the Supervisory Board receives double and the Deputy Chairman one and a half times the remuneration.
+Members of the audit committee receive an additional remuneration in the amount of €15.0 thousand, while members of the remuneration and nomination committees shall each receive an additional €7.5 thousand per financial year for their work in these committees.
 The respective committee chair receives twice the remuneration.
-Reasonable out-of-pocket expenses are also reimbursed to the members of the Supervisory Board by the Company.
-In addition, the Company has included the members of the Supervisory Board in a D&O group insurance policy for executive bodies, for which a deductible of the members of the Supervisory Board has not been agreed.
+Reasonable out-of-pocket expenses are also reimbursed to the members of the Supervisory Board by the company.
+In addition, the company has included the members of the Supervisory Board in a D&O group insurance policy for executive bodies, for which a deductible of the members of the Supervisory Board has not been agreed.
 No performance-related remuneration or meeting attendance amounts are paid to Supervisory Board members.

-Supervisory Board remuneration In thousands of euros Remuneration for 2023 financial year (earned) Remuneration for 2022 financ Remuneration for 2022 financial year (inflow) Remuneration Remuneration Remuneration Remuneration Role Role Remuneration Role Role Remuneration General Committee Committees Total General Committee Committees Total Stefan Brendgen 150.0 34.1 184.1 150.0 30.0 180.0 Dr. Jochen Scharpe 112.5 37.5 150.0 112.5 40.8 153.3 Dietmar P. Binkowska 75.0 15.0 90.0 75.0 15.0 90.0 Thomas Hegel 1 33.9 13.6 47.5 75.0 30.0 105.0 Christiane Jansen 75.0 7.5 82.5 75.0 4.2 79.2 Stefan Mohr 2 41.3 12.4 53.7 - - - Sabine Georgi 3 37.4 0.0 37.4 - - - Total remuneration 525.1 120.1 645.2 487.5 120.0 607.5
+Supervisory Board ren nuneration TABLE 126 In thousands of euros Remuneration for 2024 financial year (earned) Remuneration for 2023 financial year (inflow) Remuneration Remuneration Remuneration Remuneration Role Role Remuneration Role Role Remuneration General Committee Committees Total General Committee Committees Total Stefan Brendgen 150.0 37.5 187.5 135.0 30.7 165.7 Dr Jochen Scharpe 112.5 37.5 150.0 101.3 33.8 135.0 Dietmar P. Binkowska 75.0 15.0 90.0 67.5 13.5 81.0 Thomas Hegel 1 0.0 0.0 0.0 33.9 13.6 47.5 Christiane Jansen 75.0 7.5 82.5 67.5 6.8 74.3 Stefan Mohr 75.0 22.5 97.5 0.0 0.0 0.0 Sabine Georgi 75.0 0.0 75.0 33.7 0.0 33.7 Total remuneration 562.5 120.0 682.5 438.8 98.3 537.1